Q fever is a bacterial infection that can affect the lungs, liver, heart, and other parts of the body.

 Chronic Q fever requires long-term treatment with antibiotics.
 Your health care provider should check you often to make sure the disease has not returned.

-Notify your medical provider if you have symptoms of Q fever, especially if you believe you have been exposed to the bacteria.
+Tell your health care provider if you have symptoms of Q fever, especially if you believe you have been exposed to Coxiella burnetii.
 Although many different illnesses can cause similar symptoms, you may need to be evaluated for Q fever.

 People at risk (for example, farmers and veterinarians) should always:

 - Carefully dispose of animal products that may be infected

 - Disinfect any contaminated areas